digitaldanieldev/docker-direct/README.md

 Docker-direct is a simple tool that allows people to start and stop docker containers based on a simple allow-list.
 Docker-direct compares the containers that are hosted on the system with the containers listed in containers.txt and only allows users to directly control those docker containers.

 ## Why?
-I built this so my kids can start and stop their own Minecraft servers without having to use tool like Portainer
+I built this so my kids can start and stop their own Minecraft servers without having to use tools like Portainer

 ## Usage:
 `docker-direct [OPTIONS]`